Everest Base Camp Trek - 14 Days

 • Max.
 Altitude3,870m/12664ft

 Soon after having breakfast, we begin to climb through various hamlets like Deboche, Milingo, and Pangboche.
-Heading further, we stop for the lunch at Somare.
+Heading further, we stop for lunch at Somare.
 Then we cross a small bridge towards Orsho and head continually towards Dingboche.
 The route is culturally impressive with the attractions like mani walls and chhortens.
 Dingboche is a high-altitude town, which has got a long wall that preserves the crops from strong wind and animals.
 Even the glistening views of Mt.
 Everest and surrounding peaks entice us.
 Overnight in Dingboche.

 • AccommodationGuesthouse/Teahouse